sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 > XXXX This is a point where I will need to come back once we have all
 > the fields in the SNIPs and the votes straightened out, and specify
 > each and every field.
 The main idea here is that we should be able to
-> define a not too hard deterministic transformation from the consensus
+> define a not-too-hard deterministic transformation from the consensus
 > fields to the body of a legacy consensus.
 That means that every
 > field that goes into a legacy consensus needs to occur _somewhere_.
 > The RelayLegacyInfo section can _only_ be used for making legacy